manuelacollis/manuelacollis.github.io/_pages/advice_resources.md

 # On navigating Academia
 This section lists some resources and insights which helped me "demystify academia" or in other words,

+# On Metrics
+- <b> <a href="https://causalml-book.org/" >Applied Causal Inference Powered by ML and AI© </a> </b> ~ by Victor Chernozhukov, Christian Hansen, Nathan Kallus, Martin Spindler, Vasilis Syrgkanis <br>
+  "The book introduces ideas from classical structural equation models (SEMs) and their modern AI equivalent, directed acyclical graphs (DAGs) and structural causal models (SCMs), and presents Debiased Machine Learning methods to do inference in such models using modern predictive tools."

 # Organizing Quantitiative Data Projects and Code